baggepinnen/DynamicAxisWarping.jl/README.md

 Dynamic Time Warping (DTW) and related algorithms in Julia.

-This package is a fork of https://github.com/ahwillia/TimeWarp.jl which is no longer maintained.
+- This package is a fork of https://github.com/ahwillia/TimeWarp.jl which is no longer maintained.

-*Warning:* This package is under active development and the API is likely to break.
+- *Warning:* This package is under active development and the API is likely to break.
+- This package supports arbitrary metrics and arbitrary "spaces", i.e., as long as you are passing a vector or higher dimensional array of something that your distance can operate on, you're good to go.
+Time is always considered to be the last dimension.

 This package isn't officially registered.
 Install using: